It seems a little hard to imagine these days.

 As I wrote about the legendary place here, Frenchy's was an East Side landmark, which was run by Paul LaPointe, at 1901 E. North Ave., where Beans and Barley now stands.
 There was also an attached Bulldog Pub below.
 The restaurant served a mix of French and American specialties and featured waitresses dresses as French maids.
 A 1960 menu shows a variety of unexpected items, including racoon, "Norwegian reindeer," moose and partridge, and other menus reportedly offered lion and "African hippopotamus."
 Frenchy's also had a hoppin' jazz scene and recordings made there by Albert Ammons and Pete Johnson can be found online.
-The restaurant, which opened in 1945, closed exactly 30 years later.
+The restaurant, which opened in 1945, closed in 1976 before reopening briefly under new ownership.

 A 7” 45 titled “An Evening At Frenchy’s,” on Zar-Zee Records (recorded by Mag-Na-Craft), featured the Trio Zar-Zee, which comprised accordionist Rudy Moroder, Russ Zarling on clarinet and bassist Erv Ullenberg.
 The record came in a picture sleeve.

 The Binter family’s Golden Zither – which was as well-known for its singing waitresses and numerous virtuosi zither players, some of whom were featured on weekly radio broadcasts – released at least three full-length LPs featuring German music.

 Volume one of “Golden Memories of the Golden Zither” featured zitherist Al Mueller and restaurant co-owner and singer Fanni Binter, and a photo of the two of them was featured on the front cover of Volume Two, even though that record had other performers, as well.